Yawning/or-ctl-filter/README.md

 will happen if multiple instances are ran at the same time since the control port is hardcoded to what Tor Browser expects.

+Bugs:
+ * I should stop being lazy and add command line options so people can specify a password/the address of the real control port.
+ * This should probably return "513 Unrecognized command argument" for filtered SIGNAL/GETINFO args.
+Tor Browser doesn't seem to care though.

 Acknowledgements:
  * https://www.whonix.org/wiki/Dev/Control_Port_Filter_Proxy